Brands; Deccan Herald; Prajavani; Sudha; Mayura

 Sudha

-The esteemed Kannada weekly Sudha was started on 11 January 1965.
-Since then, over 2,700 issues have reached the doorsteps of its readers.
-Sudha caters to a variety of people across Karnataka.
-It emerged as a lifestyle magazine covering literature, culture, health & food, travel, women’s issues, cinema, beauty & fashion and contemporary issues.
-The magazine publishes serials and short stories written by well-known Kannada writers.
+The esteemed Kannada weekly **Sudha** was launched on January 11, 1965, and since then, over 2,700 issues have reached the doorsteps of its loyal readers.
+Sudha caters to a diverse audience across Karnataka, emerging as a comprehensive lifestyle magazine.
+It covers a wide range of topics including literature, culture, health, food, travel, women’s issues, cinema, beauty, fashion, and contemporary matters.
+The magazine is renowned for publishing serials and short stories penned by well-known Kannada writers.

-The editorials focus on contemporary issues written by in-house journalists, freelancers, and well-known columnists.
-The magazine provides high quality articles as well as a variety of photographs - from wildlife landscapes to film stars.
-Sudha is the first magazine to bring a complete “Hasya” magazine which is published every April.
-On the auspicious occasion of Ugadi (Kannada New Year), a special issue along with the bonus issue is released.
+Sudha's editorials focus on contemporary issues and are crafted by in-house journalists, freelancers, and well-known columnists.
+The magazine is known for its high-quality articles and an array of photographs, ranging from wildlife landscapes to film stars.
+Notably, Sudha is the first magazine to introduce a complete "Hasya" (humour) edition, published every April.
+Additionally, on the auspicious occasion of Ugadi (Kannada New Year), a special issue is released along with a bonus issue, making it a cherished part of Karnataka's literary and cultural landscape.

 www.sudhaezine.com